James-Livesey/James-Livesey/blog/2022-05-12-asmbyhand.md

 sta $d40f = 8D 0F D4
 ```

 Onto the next instruction — `STA`, which is assembled into its opcode, 0x8D.
 This time, there are two bytes for the operand, because it's an address — 0xD40F, to be precise.
-The 6502 processor stored addresses as two bytes to provide a theoretical total of 65,536 bytes of addressable memory.
+The 6502 processor stores addresses as two bytes to provide a theoretical total of 65,536 bytes of addressable memory.

 The 6502 processor is little-endian, meaning that for a 16-bit value, the least-significant eight bits are stored in the first byte, and the most-significant other eight bits in the second.
 This is why the 16-bit address 0xD40F is stored as `0F D4` in memory.